wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 Firecracker is motivated by the intrinsic trade-off between isolation and efficiency for general-purpose virtualization solutions.
 On one side of the spectrum, containers leverages namespaces, control groups, secure computing (seccomp-bpf), and special file systems to allow multiple processes to have their own view of the system, while physically they are still sharing the same underlying kernel.
+Containers have low latency and small memory footprint as only one kernel image is kept in the memory, but sacrifices isolation, since it entirely relies on the kernel to isolate processes properly, which may not be hundred percent reliable due to software bugs, side-channels, system call exploits, etc.